 substrate and of the water potential of blood.
 Negative feedback restores systems to

 their original level.
 The possession of separate mechanisms involving negative feedback

 controls departures in different directions from the original state, giving a greater

 degree of control.

 Students will learn about/ develop skills of:

 Principles of homeostasis

 Feedback mechanisms

 Hormones and the regulation of blood glucose concentration

 Diabetes and its control

 Control of blood water potential

 Role of nephron in osmoregulation

 Role of hormones in osmoregulation

 Genetics, populations, evolution and ecosystems- Inherited change

 The theory of evolution underpins modern Biology.
 All new species arise from an

 existing species.
 This results in different species sharing a common ancestry, as

 represented in phylogenetic classification.
 Common ancestry can explain the similarities

-between all living organisms, such as common chemistry (eg all proteins made from the
+between all living organisms, such as common chemistry (e.g. all proteins made from the

-same 20 or so amino acids), physiological pathways (eg anaerobic respiration), cell
+same 20 or so amino acids), physiological pathways (e.g. anaerobic respiration), cell

 structure, DNA as the genetic material and a 'universal' genetic code.

+Charlende will be an elegant describe a bille of

 Year 13 Students will learn about/ develop skills of:

-HT3 • Inheritance
+НТ3 • Inheritance

-'''3 Probability and genetic crosses
+Probability and genetic crosses

 Codominance and multiple alleles

 Sex-linkage

 Autosomal linkage

-• Epistasis
+Epistasis

 The chi-squared test

-·

 Populations and evolution